 - Do you agree with the assessment report that further international action is necessary?
+(If you select "No", you are welcome to answer the questions below or you may proceed directly to question 9) - Yes a.
+Please provide a brief explanation for your response.
+Organic tin compounds are used in a highly developed activity, particularly by the informal sector, in developing countries, namely the recycling of PVC.

+○ No

+O Do not know

+Therefore, any international action is welcome to encourage its countries to control the use of these products and thus limit their harmful effect on health.

-(If you select "No", you are welcome to answer the questions below or you may proceed directly to question 9) - Yes ○ No ○ Do not know - a.
-Please provide a brief explanation for your response. - 2.
-What types of international actions should be taken?
-(Multiple answers based on the catalogue of action, Please refer to the catalogue of international actions prepared by UNEP for more information on available options). - □ Legally binding - □ Soft law - □ Information sharing and awareness/ Voluntary initiatives - □ No international actions are needed - □ Other:. - a.
-Please explain your response, including examples if possible. - 3.
-Which type of approach or measure would you see as appropriate to address this issue at the international level?
+- 2. What types of international actions should be taken?
+(Multiple answers based on the catalogue of action, Please refer to the catalogue of international actions prepared by UNEP for more information on available options). - ✓ Legally binding

+□ Soft law

+- ✓ Information sharing and awareness/ Voluntary initiatives - □ No international actions are needed - □ Other:. - a.
+Please explain your response, including examples if possible.

+3. Which type of approach or measure would you see as appropriate to address this issue at the international level?
 (Multiple answers based on the catalogue of action, Please refer to the catalogue of international actions prepared by UNEP for more information on available options).

-□ Information based and enforcement tools (such as Scientific and technical and guidelines, Guidelines and tools for enforcement, Awareness tools (including of consumers)

-□ Voluntary measures and approaches: (such as Guidelines, principles and strategies)
+✓ Regulatory control measures □ Information based and enforcement tools (such as Scientific and technical and guidelines, Guidelines and tools for enforcement, Awareness tools (including of consumers) ✓ Options / guidance for economic instruments ✓ Voluntary measures and approaches: (such as Guidelines, principles and strategies) □ Measures supporting science-based knowledge and research